boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 ## Search Tips / Tricks

 Given the below document here are some searches you can use against it, and why you might want to do them.
-I do recommend checking https://www.cheatography.com/jelle/cheat-sheets/elasticsearch-query-string-syntax/ for a general purpose elastic search cheat sheet.
+I do recommend checking https://www.cheatography.com/jelle/cheat-sheets/elasticsearch-query-string-syntax/ for a general purpose elasticsearch cheat sheet.

 {{<highlight json>}}
 {